ART AS SOCIAL FORCE EXHIBITION

 UPCOMING MOBILE HOMESTEAD EVENTS

-The Mike Kelley Mobile Homestead will be hosting its second community jam session on Saturday December 13th.
-Drop in any time between 2PM and 4PM.
-All ages and styles of musicians are invited to bring an instrument and play music in a free form jam session.
-Tambourines, shakers and other noise makers will be available to those without an instrument and/or minimal to no musical know how.
+The Mobile Homestead continues its series of neighborhood jam sessions.
+All ages, levels, and styles of musicians are invited to bring an instrument and play music in a free form jam session.
+Tambourines, shakers and other noisemakers will be available to those without an instrument.

 Mobile Homestead is a permanent art work by late artist Mike Kelley located on the grounds of the Museum of Contemporary Art Detroit.
 It's both a public sculpture and a private, personal architecture – based on the artist's childhood home on Palmer Road in Westland, a neighborhood which primarily housed workers for the Big Three auto makers: Ford, Chrysler and General Motors.